SpineEventEngine/SpineEventEngine.github.io/docs/concepts/query-service.md

 Query Service returns data to the client applications in response to a query.
 The query is a request for the following:
 * state of one or more aggregates or their fragments;
 * one or more projection states or their fragments.
+* one or more process manager states or their fragments.